nevrome/mobest/docs/estimation.md

 So this will start 225 jobs in batches of 25 jobs at a time.
 Each job will run `cross.R` with a different set of input parameters, which will, in turn, create 225 `kernel_grid_000XXX.csv` files.

-#### The result compilation script
+### The result compilation script

-To read these individual files, and subsequently create the plot described in {ref}`Analyzing the crossvalidation results <estimation:analyzing the crossvalidation results>` a third script `compile.R` is in order.
+To read these individual files, and subsequently create the plot described in {ref}`Analysing the crossvalidation results <estimation:analysing the crossvalidation results>` a third script `compile.R` is in order.
 It should probably start with some code like this, which reads and merges the individual files into a single data structure.

 ```r
 kernel_grid <- purrr::map_dfr(